GouravSingal-code/sih_project/README.md

+The Whack Hack

-Prototype demo video link -> https://www.youtube.com/watch?v=aBmWrpe7-50 \
+Prototype demo video link -> https://www.youtube.com/watch?v=aBmWrpe7-50

 this is the prototype for sih project submission\
 -> recording a audio\